CMP2804M-TSE-Group-28/supernova/README.md

 - All commit messages must conform to [Convential Commits](https://www.conventionalcommits.org/) standard.

-- In summary commits should look like:
+- In summary, commits should look like this:

 ```
 <type>[optional scope (in brackets)]: <description>